britishdan/greeting-tdd-tutorial/part-1.md

 }
 ```
 Notice `basicRequest.get(uri"?????/greeting")`.
 We do not know where to send the request because we have not created and started the Jetty web server.
-So let's to it.
+So let's do it.

 **/pom.xml**
 ```xml